jacknlliu/ros-docker-images/README.md

 # TODO List
-- [ ] add NVIDIA driver Installation instruction
+- [ ] add NVIDIA driver Installation instruction.
+This work has been done, and it will move to release after some more polish.
+Open An issue and a wiki page for tracking.
 - [x] update ros indigo image
 - [ ] add robot grasping standalone image
-- [ ] update demo gif picture with robot grasping task
+- [ ] update demo gif picture with robot grasping task.
+This is a long term item.
 - [ ] add Chinese document
 - [x] add RoboWare IDE
-- [ ] add reinforcement learning libraries, including rllab
+- [ ] add reinforcement learning libraries, including rllab.
+For machine learning part, it will be another standalone image, and it will be a module network application with ROS middleware.
 - [ ] add machine learning libraries
 - [ ] add deep learning, including tensorflow
 - [ ] add mobile robot standalone image for robot SLAM and robot vision research